 4. Familiarise yourself with upholstery tips

-Before you clear some workspace and lay your fabric out, it’s helpful to familiarise yourself with some of the most important upholstery tips.
+Before you clear some workspace and lay your fabric out, it can be helpful to familiarise yourself with some of the most important upholstery tips.

 Not only might this ruin your furniture, but it could also knock your confidence and take away some of your excitement.
-Starting with something small and simple, like an ottoman, stool or dining room chair will help you perfect your technique – and there’s also more room for error.
+Starting with something small and simple, like an ottoman, stool, or dining room chair will help you perfect your technique – and there’s also more room for error.

 Choose the right fabric.
 It’s important to think about more than just aesthetics when it comes to choosing the right fabric for your upholstery project.
 The fabric should be thick enough to pull firmly without ripping – and it should be cheap enough that you can buy extra (to hide any errors) without it causing any issues.

 Pull the fabric tight.
-One technique it’s essential to get right early on is pulling the fabric tightly enough.
+One technique that’s essential to get right early on is pulling the fabric tightly enough.
 If there are the smallest wrinkles or bulges in the material, you haven’t pulled it tight enough.

 - Don’t rush.
-When people first start upholstery, it’s normal to underestimate how much time a project will take, and many people imagine their time will go a lot further than it does.
-As a good rule of thumb, you might want to double the amount of time you think a job will take you – so if you think you can do up a dining room chair in a couple of hours, it may be wise to set aside four hours.
+When people first start upholstery, it’s normal to underestimate how much time a project will take and many people imagine their time will go a lot further than it does.
+As a good rule of thumb, you might want to double the amount of time you think a job will take you.
+For example, if you think you can do up a dining room chair in a couple of hours, it may be wise to set aside four hours.

-Do remember though, that while it’s absolutely worth the effort, getting to grips with upholstery for the first time won’t necessarily be quick or easy, so be kind to yourself.
-If you make a mistake, remember that’s all part of the learning process – and if your hands or eyes are becoming tired, take a break.
+Do remember though, that while it’s absolutely worth the effort, getting to grips with upholstery for the first time won’t necessarily be quick or easy, so try to be patient with yourself.
+If you make a mistake, remember it’s all part of the learning process – and if your hands or eyes are becoming tired, take a break.
 The process of upholstery should be fun, so go at your own pace and enjoy the journey.